5X社区

 Nuclear physics researchers at 5X社区 and all over the world have been searching for violations of the fundamental symmetries in the universe for decades.
 Much like the 鈥淏ig Bang鈥 (approximately 13.8 billion years ago), but on a tiny scale, they briefly recreate the particle interactions that likely existed microseconds into the formation of our universe which also likely now exist in the cores of neutron stars.

-Tags: Research & Science, Department of Physics, College of Arts and Sciences, Research, science, Nuclear, Brookhaven National Laboratory, Declan Keane, Spiros Margetis
+Tags: Research & Science, Department of Physics, College of Arts and Sciences, Research, Science, Nuclear, Brookhaven National Laboratory, Declan Keane, Spiros Margetis

 College of Arts & Sciences